fence with sign that says "this way" with arrow

 • Layout the desired schedule the bidding process through launch.
 Keep it realistic.

-• Keep in mind that a mid-sized website built from scratch should take at least 3 months and often 6.
+• Keep in mind that a mid-sized website built from scratch should take at least 4 months and often 6 or more.

 Who should you invite to bid on the RFP?